CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 - Cannot be run locally and would require a dev instance
 - Locks ReportStream into azure
-- Linking back to the lineage data will be complicated/inefficient
+- Linking back to the lineage data will be complicated/inefficient (see the second con for Elasticsearch)

 ## Recommendation